VVinland/Client_on_react_js/README.md

 installed in his system on a PC (light/dark), then the user can switch between light/dark theme).
 To do this, I used hooks:

 useLocation, useEffect, useState, useParams also used a custom hook.
+The necessary data for the implementation of the project was saved in localStorage